project-meucci/thimm.github.io/docs/Agtech - So What?/Episode-65-the-alternative-protein-debate-live-from-australias-first-virtual-national-agtech-meetup.md

 ---
-title: Episode 65: The Alternative Protein Debate: live from Australia's first virtual, national agtech meetup
+title: Episode 65 The Alternative Protein Debate Live From Australias First Virtual National Agtech Meetup
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-04-22)